Mobile phones: is your child ready?

 These questions can help you see what the benefits of a mobile phone might be for your child:

-- Would your child benefit from a mobile phone when he’s without adult supervision – for example, while he’s walking or catching the bus home from school?
+- Would your child benefit from a mobile phone when there’s no adult supervision – for example, while your child is walking or catching the bus to and from school?

-- Would a mobile phone give your child more opportunity to stay in touch with family members or friends that she doesn’t see regularly?
+- Would a mobile phone give your child more opportunity to stay in touch with family members or friends that they don’t see regularly?

-- Does your child feel excluded from conversations and events with friends because he doesn’t have a mobile phone?
+- Does your child feel excluded from conversations and events with friends because they’re the only one without a mobile phone?

 Types of mobile phones for children and teenagers